 The Schools and Libraries Program helps schools and libraries obtain high-speed Internet access and telecommunications services and equipment at affordable rates ("E-Rate").
 E-Rate provides a discount for the cost of broadband and telecommunications services to and within schools and libraries in order to support a modern and dynamic learning environment.
+E-Rate funds the following service types: Data Transmission Services and/or Internet Access, Internal Connections Managed Internal Broadband Services, and Basic Maintenance of Internal Connections.
+Discounts ranges from 20-90 percent of the costs of eligible services, depending on the level of poverty and the urban/rural status at the school district level.
+Eligible schools, school districts, and libraries, may apply individually or as part of a consortium.
+Starting with Funding Year (FY) 2019, voice services are no longer eligible.

-Applicants and service providers submit FCC Forms (e.g. requests for services or funding) and other compliance-related documentation to the E-Rate Productivity Center ("EPC"), an electronic platform that enables participation in the program.
+Applicants and service providers submit FCC forms (e.g. requests for services or funding) and other compliance-related documentation to the E-Rate Productivity Center ("EPC"), an electronic platform that enables participation in the program.
+The E-Rate program supports connectivity, which is the conduit or pipeline for communications services or the internet.
+The school or library is responsible for providing resources such as the end-user equipment (computers, telephones, etc.), software, professional development, electrical capacity, and other elements that are necessary to effectively use the requested eligible services and equipment.
 USAC frequently invests in new tools and data analytics capabilities to support the success of the program in alignment with the FCC's goals.